+The property owner is residential redevelopment on the site.
 The property is expected to accommodate 1,000 units, 200 of which are anticipated to be below market-rate (lower and moderate income).
 The property is also described above in the subsection Commercial and Mixed-Use Properties: Lakewood Center.